 Founded in 2012, GMO Financial Holdings (Formerly GMO Click) is publicly listed on the Tokyo Stock Exchange (JASDAQ: 7177) and is the parent company of several major subsidiaries that are online trading brands.
 Its online brokerage businesses include, GMO Click Securities Inc., regulated by the Japanese FSA, GMO-Z.com Forex HK Limited, regulated by the Hong Kong Securities Futures Commission (SFC), and GMO-Z. Trade UK Limited, regulated by the UK’s Financial Conduct Authority (FCA), among its other businesses in the finance and technology industries.

 GMO Click’s majority shareholder, GMO Internet (TYO: 9449), was founded in 1991 and is one of the largest business conglomerates in Japan, with over 100 group companies, 5,000 staff and five billion yen in capital as of March 2017.
 The GMO Financial group of companies collectively ranks number one in terms of aggregate retail forex trading volumes, according to Finance Magnates.

 The Z.com Trade brand is one of the company’s newest brands outside the Japanese market.
 In the United Kingdom, Z.com Trade is a MetaTrader-only broker offering 55 currency pairs, and CFDs on 10 indices, five cryptocurrencies, and seven metals from its FCA-regulated entity, which offers matched-principal execution as an agency broker (no dealing desk).
 The broker also launched an entity in Saint Vincent and the Grenadines (SVG) that went live in July 2017, as well as an office in Thailand where it offers access to the local stock exchange.
 Finally, at the Japanese entity, GMO Click’s flagship platform is available alongside a large array of other platforms made available for forex, CFD, and cryptocurrency traders.

 Trading with a forex broker traders can trust is crucial to success.
 Unfortunately, forex fraud and scams are common in the industry.

 Here at ForexBrokers.com, we maintain the largest independent regulatory database available on the web.
-Using 28 different variables, we have created a proprietary 1-100 score (higher the better) of overall trustworthiness, which we call the Trust Score.
+Using 28 different variables, we have created a proprietary 1-100 score (the higher the better) of overall trustworthiness, which we call the Trust Score.
 Here is our trust summary of Z.com Trade.

 |Publicly-Traded Company (Listed)||Yes|